fengjiaowang7/website_test/software-engineering.md

 They are a very procedural in nature, and in my experience are an OOP trap into spaghetti code.
 That's not to say that these are forbidden.
 It can be very useful to capture a bit of repetitive code out of an object.
-But be vigilant as to whether a different pattern may be appropriate, such as a state machine.
+But be vigilant as to whether a different pattern may be appropriate.

 ## Use Self in Methods